Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 Belgium Trip Summary

-Our outlined day-by-day trip plan features the best of Belgium in 7 days.
-The vacation begins with 2 Days in Brussels, exploring the most significant sights.
-On the third day, take a full day trip to Antwerp to see how the once-thriving port city has reinvented itself into a shopping mecca, while still preserving a flourish of the past.
+On the third day, take an excursion to Antwerp to see how the once-thriving port city has reinvented itself, while still preserving a flourish of the past.

-On day 4, relocate to Ghent for 2 nights to experience the wonderful gems of this surprising destination.
-End your trip with 2 days in Bruges, where age-old architecture and a copious amount of beer dens compete for travelers’ attention.
+End your trip with 2 days in Bruges, where age-old architecture and a copious amount of beer dens compete for your attention.

 Organize Your Itinerary